KDDtest/SCNN/README.md

-# NormNet
+# Structured Component-based Neural Network
-This is an implementation of NormNet.
+This is an implementation of SCNN.
 The skeleton of the code refers to [ST-Norm](https://github.com/JLDeng/ST-Norm).

 # Requirements
 Python 3.7